mlpack/mlpack/doc/user/methods/softmax_regression.md

 ---

-Train a softmax regression model with SGD and save the model every epoch using a [custom ensmallen callback](https://www.ensmallen.org/docs.html#custom-callbacks):
+Train a softmax regression model with AdaGrad and save the model every epoch using a [custom ensmallen callback](https://www.ensmallen.org/docs.html#custom-callbacks):

 ```c++